CHAPTER 1: THE MEETING

 The world went black with the crash.

-The last thing he felt was glass, hot and biting, slicing across his cheek as metal folded in around him.
-A scream tore loose, but it was swallowed by the sound: grinding steel, bone snapping, the wet thump of something vital giving way.
-Then silence.
-No pain.
-No feeling.
-Just a numb, floating absence.
+The last thing he felt was glass, slicing across his cheek as metal folded in around him.
+A scream tore loose from him, but it was swallowed by the sound of grinding steel, bone snapping and his chest caving in with a wet crunch.

-John let himself sink into it.
-After everything, after the burn of betrayal, the long, slow ache that had become his life, this seemed like the answer he had been looking for.
-Peace, at last.
-No grief, no memory, no need to fight.
+John let himself sink as his whole body went numb.
+After everything, this seemed like the answer he had been looking for.
+No grief, no pain, just... peace and silence.
 The thought arrived soft and ridiculous: maybe death was exactly this, and all the big images about light and judgment were inventions to make the end feel important.

 'Maybe this is all I ever wanted,' he thought.
-'To stop feeling.
-To stop trying.'
+'To stop feeling, to just let go.'

 Then suddenly, before he could savor this moment, something hooked into him, sharp as a fishhook.
-The void bucked.
-It splintered into a dozen directions and pulled him through one of them like it was trying to tear him apart.
+The void bucked and splintered into a dozen directions, pulling him through one of them like it was trying to tear him apart.
 He slammed into something solid; the shock rattled his bones, and, with a gasp, he had a body again.

-Light hit him like a thing with teeth.
-Colors bled together, red into blue, green into yellow, so bright his eyes watered.
+As soon as he tried to open his eyes, the light almost made him go blind.
+He felt like he was in a dream.
+Colors bled together—red into blue, green into yellow—so bright his eyes watered.
 The horizon smeared like paint flung across a sky, beautiful and obscene enough to twist his stomach.

 He raised his arm against the light, eyes squinting.
 "Is this heaven or hell?" he muttered, testing his voice.
 "It doesn't look anything like I imagined."